 If you’re putting a PC together for someone else you should find out what their needs, requirements and ideas are: Buying as a gift?
 Be subtle.
 If you want to buy PC parts for someone else’s build as a gift, it’s also always best to find out what they’re working on – and what they’ll still need.

-When buying, keep receipts, document everything that you buy – and when making any online purchases, make sure you're buying through a reputable retailer.
+When buying, keep receipts, document everything that you buy – and when making any online purchases, make sure you’re buying through a reputable retailer like Amazon.

 Operating Systems: Stay Authentic